mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 > and the unit is regarded as a multiplication sign (just as a space between units implies
 > multiplication).

-Following the above, the value of a quantity is created by multiplying a number with a predefined
+Following the above, the value of a quantity can also be created by multiplying a number with a predefined unit:
-unit:

 ```cpp
 quantity q = 42 * si::metre;